hfarhanahmed/APIBasedUi/README.md

 ## Multilingual

-This app is also multilingual,right not it is only for English and Arabic based on default mobile language settings.
+This app is also multilingual, right now it is only for English and Arabic based on default mobile language settings.